GRE 319 - Fareed K Khan

-If I ask myself am I satisfied with my GRE score the answer is NO because it was meant to be my strength and I was expecting a much better score than a modest 158 for person with an engineering background (no intention to sound belittling to other disciplines though)
+If I ask myself am I satisfied with my GRE score the answer is NO because it was meant to be my strength and I was expecting a much better score than a modest 158 for a person with an engineering background (no intention to sound belittling to other disciplines though)

-Anything I would do differently, if I were to retake the GRE.
+Anything I would do differently if I were to retake the GRE.

 - I will from the very start keep track of my time on solving questions from any GRE book I consult for practice.

-- I would just relax and keep my pace and follow that 30 second rule (which I made myself after my own experience)
+- I would just relax and keep my pace and follow that 30-second rule (which I made myself after my own experience)

 GRE PREP Suggestions: